Presented by Paystrubmakr.com By John Wolf and Tom Cullen CPA

 (4) Self-employment tax.

 If a taxpayer is a sole proprietor, they will have to pay self-employment tax (§1401).
 The self-employment tax is the non-employee portion of the Social Security tax-raising system.
 In 2017, self-employment tax takes 15.3% of income (12.4% for social security [OASDI] and 2.9% for Medicare [HI]) from self-employment.
 Deductible items like home mortgage interest, real estate taxes, state income tax, Keogh plan or IRA deductions, etc. don’t reduce self-employment tax.
 However, since 1990, business deductions, plus an amount equal to the self-employment tax on half of the self-employment income, are allowable in reducing the self-employment income.

 In 2017, the social security tax is imposed on the first $127,200 of self-employment

 income and the Medicare tax is imposed on all self-employment income.

 In the next installment of our series about how to start a business and what form of business should be used, we will discuss corporations!
-This is super important stuff if you want to have the right processes and protections in place for your hard work.
+This is super important if you want the right processes and protections in place for your hard work.
 If you want to be financially empowered, then learning about how to run your business is super important.
-Once you choose your form to do business, you will need to pay your employees as you grow larger, or maybe just pay yourself.
+Once you choose your form to do business, you will need to pay your employees as you grow larger, or maybe pay yourself.
 We here at paystubmakr.com are happy to help answer questions about your payroll and also about other business questions!